Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/LearnAndDoPls/Dialogue/README.EN_DialogueSystem.md

 Check:
 - nextLineDelay value is set to a positive number
-- delayBeforeNext parameter is correctly passed to TypeDialogueLine
+- delayNextWord parameter is correctly passed to TypeDialogueLine

 ## Extending the System